|

 if he still has the stuff he had in San Fran, and avoids injury (unlike he did late last

 season).
-Everything radiates out from that line, and its still as strong as ever.
+Everything radiates out from that line, and it’s still as strong as ever.
 C

 Tom Nalen is always a Pro Bowl candidate, RG Dan Neil puts down defenders in the second